ARCTIC EDGE 2026: RCAF operations

-Royal Canadian Air Force CF-18 Hornets take off during ARCTIC EDGE 2026 (AE26) at Eielson Air Force Base, Alaska, March 6, 2026.
+A Royal Canadian Air Force CF-18 Hornet takes off during ARCTIC EDGE 2026 (AE26) at Eielson Air Force Base, Alaska, March 6, 2026.
 AE26 is a Northern American Aerospace Defense Command (NORAD) and U.S. Northern Command-led homeland defense exercise designed to improve readiness, demonstrate capabilities, and enhance Joint and Allied Force interoperability in the Arctic.
-(U.S. Air Force video by Senior Airman Jack Rodgers)
+(U.S. Air Force photo by Senior Airman Jack Rodgers)

 |Date Taken: